refetaliyalcin/CylinderMC/README.md

 Execute main.m to run the code, if the parallel toolbox is available code will be run on parallel

-calccyl.m missing for now, I am still waiting to take the proper permission from Jan Schäfer
+calccyl.m is missing for now, I am still waiting to take the proper permission from Jan Schäfer

 It can be downloaded from the link below: https://www.mathworks.com/matlabcentral/fileexchange/36831-matscat